Business Operating Model

 - Debate and vote on any motions relating to the administration of the RNRU.

 4.3.
-Nominations from clubs for appointments to the Executive Committee must be forwarded to the Secretary RNRU by no later than 1 April each year, or as called for by the Executive Committee as part of succession planning.
-Those nominations will be considered by the RNRU Management Board who will make recommendations to the Executive Committee and AGM.
-Where there is more than one nomination for any post, the RNRU Board will indicate their preference and the Executive Committee shall select one of those candidates by secret ballot as their preferred nomination.
+Nominations from clubs for appointments to the Executive Committee must be forwarded to the Company Secretary of the RNRU by no later than 1 April each year, or as called for by the Executive Committee as part of succession planning.
+Those nominations will be considered by the RNRU Board of Trustees who will make recommendations to the Executive Committee and AGM.
+Where there is more than one nomination for any post, the RNRU Board of Trustees will indicate their preference and the Executive Committee shall select one of those candidates by secret ballot as their preferred nomination.
 All nominations will be put before the AGM.
+Notwithstanding this process, all vacancies will be broadly advertised, and applications interviewed by a panel made up of internal and external members of the RNRU.

 4.6.
 The Executive Committee may at their discretion, as a mark of esteem for service rendered to Naval Rugby Football elect Life Members of the RNRU.
 A list of current Life Members is available at the hyperlink.
 Life Members will not normally be elected until they are about to retire from active service in the Royal Navy or Royal Marines and will be afforded the following privileges:

-- 2 complimentary stand tickets at Inter Service and Combined Service matches;
+- 2 complimentary stand tickets at Inter Service and United Kingdom Armed Forces matches;

 - application through the RNRU for International Tickets held at Twickenham;